Clitocybe nebularis

-Clitocybe nebularis or Lepista nebularis, commonly known as the clouded agaric or cloud funnel, is an abundant gilled fungus which appears both in conifer-dominated forests and broad-leaved woodland in Europe and North America.
-Appearing in Britain from late summer to late autumn, it is edible, but may cause gastrointestinal issues.
+Clitocybe nebularis or Lepista nebularis, commonly known as the clouded agaric, cloudy clitocybe, or cloud funnel, is an abundant gilled fungus which appears both in conifer-dominated forests and broad-leaved woodland in Europe and North America.
+Appearing in Britain from mid to late autumn, it is edible, but may cause gastrointestinal issues.

 Taxonomy

 The species was first described and named as Agaricus nebularis in 1789 by August Johann Georg Karl Batsch.
 It was later placed in the genus Clitocybe in 1871 by Paul Kummer as Clitocybe nebularis.
-After much consideration by many mycologists, over some years, when it was placed for periods in both Lepista, and Gymnopus, it was placed back in Clitocybe with the specific epithet, and 1871 accreditation it retains today.Clitocybe nebularis var. alba Bataille (1911), differs only in having a milk white cap, and is very rare.
+After much consideration by many mycologists, over some years, when it was placed for periods in both Lepista, and Gymnopus, it was placed back in Clitocybe with the specific epithet, and 1871 accreditation it retains today.

+Clitocybe nebularis var. alba Bataille (1911), differs only in having a milk white cap, and is very rare.